Background of the Association

 To inform the public about the respiratory care profession and promote lung health, the AARC sponsors National Respiratory Care Week the last week in October.
 Respiratory therapy departments all across the country get involved in activities, hosting educational screenings, programs, and fund raisers for asthma camps for kids, patients in need of assistance, and other worthy causes.

 In addition to the AARC Congress, the Association develops and conducts a plethora of meetings, educational courses, and symposia throughout the year to provide members with opportunities to earn Continuing Respiratory Care Education (CRCE™) credits.
-The newest additions to the AARC’s education line-up are online.
+Our full library of on demand programs can be found at AARC University.
 The Association also presents live webcasts featuring leading speakers and topics in respiratory care.
 The schedule for upcoming broadcasts and access to our past presentations, which are archived for viewing any time, can be found at Webcast Central.

 The AARC interacts with local, state, and federal government on public policies that affect our patients and our members.
 From Medicare and Medicaid reimbursement issues to health-care reform proposals, the AARC keeps Congress, state, and local policymakers up-to-date on the issues that are important to patient care and respiratory practice.

 The AARC also sends representatives to more than 20 outside groups and organizations that work on common issues, including the Joint Commission on Accreditation of Healthcare Organizations, the American Hospital Association, the American Medical Association Panel of Consultants, and the federal government’s National Asthma Education and Prevention Program among other groups.

 The Association publishes a peer-reviewed journal, Respiratory Care.
 The foremost scientific journal in the respiratory care profession, Respiratory Care is listed in Index Medicus and features original research and case reports on topics such as chest radiographs, pulmonary function tests, and blood gas analyses.